 For example, you can use this option to understand whether your user is more likely to buy your product or not.

 2. Questions: Want to get a little deeper with your insight?
-You can ask you user a question on your stories.
+You can ask your the user a question about your stories.
 This feature allows them to type in their response in a limited space but you can take the conversation forward on Instagram DM.

 4. Instagram LIVE

 For upfront feedback and personalized engagement, Instagram’s LIVE feature lets you reach out to an audience from every corner of the planet.
 Whether it is to educate or entertain, the setup of an Instagram Live is casual and facilitates engagement through the comments section.
 You can also request the conductor of the session to let you be a part of the screening.
 A lot of brands and influencers like Gary Vaynerchuk are using this to further engage their audience and build a community.

 5. Support Small Businesses: A gift of the looming pandemic, this tool allows users to interact amongst themselves and share their love for small businesses they vouch for.
 It is a great initiative to drive more users to the platform and encourage them to take a glance.

 6. Effects on stories: A novel and yet to be widely accepted engagement tool, Effects on stories can be a great way to increase brand awareness in a fun way on Instagram.
 It can be used to represent a product or value that your brand stands for and can also be seasonal (for pride month, Halloween, etc.).